Pece17/IoTBeacon/README.md

 sudo lshw -short -sanitize
 ```

-Here are the specifications the server computer we chose to use
+Here are the specifications of the server computer we chose to use